Nycto/Elephantstarballoon.com/content/post/ahgrid.md

   structure, the cache efficiency might be lower.

 * **Large Query Radii:** A large query radius is going to cause a lot of cells to be visited, reducing efficiency.
 This could be a bigger issue if large queries are frequent

 * **Integer only:** This implementation relies on a lot of integer based math and doesn't really work for floats.
-Any usage would first need to convert a float into an int.
+Any usage would first need to convert a float to an int.
 This is trivial with a fixed point system, though.

 * **Scaling Factor Sensitivity:** Choosing the right `minScale` is crucial.
 If the scaling